same2828/same2828/notes/coding/leetcode/_lc-notes.md

 }
 ```

-## Check If Number Is A Power Of 2
+## Check if a Number is a Power of 2

 - `(x & (x -1)) == 0`
 - A power of two in binary form has only one '1' (MSB)